1. The Essentials

 How long will the campaign last for?

-The campaign will last for up to 30 days, or whenever we reach or target, if that is sooner.
+The campaign will last for up to 30 days, or whenever we reach or target.
 If we hit our target of £750,000 sooner than 30 days, then we are likely to choose to ‘overfund’, meaning that people can continue to invest.
 This will have no impact on the people that have already invested, it just means that we would make a larger % of the company available for sale.

 What will you do with the money?